-Contact metamorphic rocks form when rocks are heated to high temperatures, usually at low pressure.
+Contact metamorphic rocks form when rocks are heated to high temperatures, usually through contact with an igneous intrusion at a relatively low pressure.

 The effects of contact metamorphism usually only extend for a short distance from the cooling igneous rock that is providing the heat.

-This 3D model from Picanninny Point in northeast Tasmania shows a contact where granitic magma has intruded into sedimentary rocks and solidified.
+The 3D model below is from Picanninny Point in northeast Tasmania.
+It shows a contact where granitic magma has intruded into sedimentary rocks and solidified.